MokshSharma2006/Linux-Audit-Tool_V3.0/README.md

 ## 🙏 Acknowledgments

 - Thanks to the Linux security community for inspiration
-- Built with ❤️ for system administrators and security professionals
+- Built with ❤️ for system administrators and security professionals.

 ## 📞 Support